 Fake News: Rising Above Self-Doubt and Imposter Syndrome

 Stop Stopping Yourself: Thriving Beyond Insecurity and Perfectionism

 Mindfulness without Mindfulness: Being Present with Less Effort

 The Secret Ingredient for a Winning Pre-Performance Routine

-Your Inner GPS: Tapping into Your Wisdom Within
+Your Inner GPS: Tapping into the Wisdom Within

 I’m grateful to have presented workshops at (among others):

 Here’s what some organizations have said about the residencies & workshops:

 "At New World Symphony, we emphasize artistic excellence.
 An important component of that is wellness as a healthy individual is more able to express themselves as artists.
 And Nicholas Pallesen is an important component of our wellness program.
 His work at New World training the Fellows yields positive results at the very first session in helping these young artists deal with stress both in their performances and auditions and everyday life.
 We have received nothing but positive feedback and look forward to Nicholas’ continued presence at New World."

 – John Kieser